Fires and Chimneys

 While the rate of chimney fires seems to have declined in the recent past, it’s still essential to take measures to prevent this dangerous occurrence in your home.
 According to experts, taking preventative measures is the best way to keep your home safe from chimney fires.
-Regular chimney inspections, cleaning and maintenance go a long way in helping prevent dangerous chimney fires and save you from incurring damage that requires expensive repairs.
+Regular chimney inspections, cleaning, and maintenance go a long way in helping prevent dangerous chimney fires and save you from incurring damage that requires expensive repairs.

 Chimney fires can be disastrous.
 They can lead not only to the destruction of property but can also lead to loss of life.
 This is because a damaged chimney can spread fire to the surrounding areas in your home.
 Most chimney fires occur as a result of negligence and lack of chimney maintenance.
 A chimney that has not been cleaned and has creosote buildup is hazardous because the tar-like residue is highly flammable.

-In order to prevent a chimney fire, it’s important to hire a trained and certified chimney sweep.
+In order to prevent a chimney fire, it’s important to hire a trained and expert chimney sweep.
 Professional sweeps have experience and the benefits of modern tools.
 They can also give you important information on how to guard against hazards, what damage to look out for and how to practice safe fire burning practices.

 There Are Many Ways You Can Prevent Chimney Fires